Krista the Explorer

 The Valley of the Thracian Rulers

-You may not know this, but Bulgaria is home to its very own valley of the kings.
-In recent years, a large number of Thracian burial mounds have been discovered in the Kazanlak Valley in central Bulgaria, which in turn prompted an archaeologist to give it the name of The Valley of the Thracian Rulers.
-If you have time, you can easily hop between the tombs which take no more than 10 minutes each to go through.
-We chose to visit the two most popular ones, the Tomb of Seuthes III and the Kazanlak Tomb, which are both easy to locate by car.
+We chose to visit the most popular ones, the Tomb of Seuthes III and the Kazanlak Tomb, which are both easy to locate by car.
 This area is also where you can find the world’s only Museum of Roses, which digs into the history and popularity of rose oil and rose water in Bulgaria.
-It may not be one of the most popular places in Bulgaria for tourists to visit, but the valley is certainly very educational!
+It may not be one of the most popular places in Central Bulgaria for tourists to visit, but the valley is certainly very educational.

 Shipka Memorial Church

 There are many spiritual places in Bulgaria to visit, but one of the most unique spots is the Shipka Memorial Church.
 This church was completed in the 19th century to commemorate the soldiers who died in the Russo-Turkish War.
 The outside of the church is very colourful and reflects the 17th century Muscovite style, but the inside is just as impressive with its religious frescoes and gold trimmings.
-This historical church is free to enter, though they do charge you if you want to take photos inside.
-There’s also free parking available on site, next to a row of souvenir stalls.
-If you can visit in the off season you’ll have the place all to yourself!

 Sofia

-If you’ve never visited Sofia before, or this is your first time in Bulgaria, a trip to the capital is a must!
-There are a lot of things to do in Sofia, so I would recommend spending at least three days here so that you can see all of the city’s main attractions at a leisurely pace.
+If you’ve never visited Sofia before, or this is your first time in Bulgaria, a trip to the capital is a must.
+There are a lot of things to do in Sofia, so I would recommend spending at least 3 days here so that you can see all of the city’s main attractions at a leisurely pace.
 Luckily, if you only have one day in Sofia to spare, it’s quite a small capital city compared to others in Europe, so many of the main attractions in Sofia are easily accessible by foot.
-Alexander Nevsky Cathedral is considered to be one of the most beautiful places to visit in Sofia, but you’ll be pleased to know that there are also plenty of ruins to see throughout the city too since it was built on top of a Roman city!
-It’s also a very inexpensive place to visit in Europe, and the food scene here is unbelievable.
-Sofia is a very unique place to visit in central Bulgaria, even though it’s the capital!

-Where To Stay in Central Bulgaria
+Where to stay in Central Bulgaria

-One of the best places to stay in Bulgaria if you’re a history lover like me is Chateau Copsa.
-Located in the heart of the Rose Valley, this winery-turned-hotel is a fantastic option for accommodation in central Bulgaria as you make your way south towards Plovdiv.
 We stayed in one of their large double rooms inside Maison Copsa, overlooking the Middle Ages-inspired tower, which is also used as part of the hotel.
-Our L-shaped room was enormous, with a large and comfortable double bed, two seating areas, a walk-in shower with a separate toilet room, and plenty of storage space.
+Our L-shaped room was enormous, with a large and comfortable double bed, two seating areas, a walk-in shower with a separate toilet, and plenty of storage space.
 Our one regret is that we only had time to spend one night here, and we didn’t have the best weather either.

-In the evening we were treated to one of the hotel’s taster menus in Restaurant Zelanos, which included several dishes each paired with a different wine, fresh from their very own vineyard.
-They also offer wine tasting experiences which take place in the cellar of Chateau Copsa.
-The winery and hotel is family owned and run, with Maison Copsa, where we stayed, being added in 2017 so it's very new and modern inside.
-It's quite an experience driving up to the hotel too, as you get to drive right through the heart of the vineyards!
-Chateau Copsa is a beautiful and unique place to stay in central Bulgaria, and is perfect for anyone who loves history - and wine!
+The winery and hotel is family-owned and run, with Maison Copsa being added in 2017 so it’s very new and modern inside.
+It’s quite an experience driving up to the hotel too, as you get to drive right through the heart of the vineyards.
+Chateau Copsa is a beautiful and unique place to stay in Central Bulgaria, and is perfect for anyone who loves history – and wine!

 >> Click here for the most up to date prices at Chateau Copsa <<

-If you’re thinking of visiting Bulgaria in the future, make sure you consider adding some of these unique places in central Bulgaria to your itinerary before heading off to the coast or a mountain resort.
+If you’re thinking of visiting Bulgaria in the future, make sure you consider adding some of these unique places in Central Bulgaria to your itinerary before heading off to the coast or a mountain resort.
 There are many beautiful places in Bulgaria to visit in this part of the country that may surprise you and that you’ll most likely have all to yourself.
-We can’t wait to return to Bulgaria in the summer months and see what natural Bulgarian landmarks we can come across!
+We can’t wait to return to Bulgaria in the summer months and see what natural Bulgarian landmarks we can find.

 Have you visited Bulgaria before?
-I’d love any recommendations on what other places we should visit on our return trip.
+I’d love any recommendations about other places we should visit on our return trip.
 And if you have any questions or concerns about visiting Bulgaria, please leave me a comment below or drop me an email.
 Don’t forget to follow my adventures through my Instagram page too!